 Non-audit services are approved by the board of directors.
-RSM Bird Cameron were appointed, and Pitcher Partners were removed as Auditors of the company on the 2nd of May 2013.
-Non-audit services provided by the auditors, RSM Bird Cameron, of the consolidated entity during the year and are detailed below.
-Pitcher Partners did not provide any non-audit services in 2013.
+Non-audit services provided by the company's auditors, RSM Bird Cameron Partners are detailed below.
 The directors are satisfied that the provision of the non-audit services during the year by the auditor is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.